By Jeroen Vandezande

 I made some changes and enhancements to the original schematics.

 - All Original AA chips are needed and can be put into the sockets.
-These include Lisa, Paula, Alice, Gayle, The two CIA chips and the Keyboard controller.
+These include Lisa, Paula, Alice, Gayle and the two CIA chips.

 - Budgie being a TQFP package is soldered directly to the board.

 - The keyboard controller has been replaced by a modern 8 bit MCU.

 - Keyboard used to switch bootselector, set stereo separation and switch ROM banks.

 - Because there are different Chip Ram configurations possible, the Chip Ram is moved to a separate board. (e.g. 1Mx4, 256Kx16 or 512Kx8 DRAM chips)

 - Video output has been moved to a separate output board.
 This board get all Lisa output signals and also all the typical Zorro signals.
 This means that an RTG card can be developed.

 - The PCMCIA slot has been removed and in the free space, a Compact Flash socket is located.
 This compact flash is connected to the IDE interface.